Certification and Classification of Linear Quantum Error Mitigation Methods: Case Study: Method Certification

 \subsection{Certification for Rotational Errors}

 \secL{RotationalCertification} For rotational errors (see \secR{RE}), we gauge the strength of the noise by the size of \(\eExpectR\) (\eqR{expectRot}):

-The noise level (\secR{NL}) of the circuit being mitigated (in the small noise regime, \secR{LowNoiseRegime}).
+The noise level (\secR{NL}) of the circuit being mitigated (in the small-noise regime, \secR{LowNoiseRegime}).
 Here \(\eAngle\) is the (gate-wise) noise amplitude, \ie the rotational error for each gate, and \(\nGate\) is the number of noisy gates.

 In \tabR{MenagerieStatisticsRE} we provide the leading order expressions for the proxy bias (\ie the (mitigated) noise level, see \secR{proxyBias}), runtime scaling (\secR{scalability}), and noise boundary (\secR{Thresholds}) in the appropriate regimes (see \secR{regimes}).
 We then use these quantitative metrics in order to certify our mitigation methods in \tabR{QualitativeRE}.